-Former professional snooker player of Scottish origin.
-Hendry became the youngest professional snooker player, in 1.985, to the 16 years and, in 1.990, in the youngest Snooker World Champion, at the age of 21 years.
-He has won the World Championship seven times, a record in the modern era and was number one in the world for eight consecutive years (1.990-1.998) and again in 2.006/2.007.
-Hendry has the distinction of having the highest number of ranking titles (36) and it's second on the hundreds list, behind Ronnie O’Sullivan, with 775 hundreds in competition.
-Has made 11 maximum breaks, being only surpassed by O’Sullivan with 13.
+Scottish professional snooker player.
+Hendry became the youngest professional snooker player, in 1985, to the 16 years and, in 1990, in the youngest Snooker World Champion, at the age of 21 years.
+He has won the World Championship seven times, a record in the modern era and was number one in the world for eight consecutive years (1990-1998) and again in 2006/2007.
+Hendry has the distinction of having 36 ranking titles and is fourth in the hundreds list, behind Ronnie O'Sullivan John Higgins and Judd Trump, with 775 hundreds in competition.
+Has made 11 maximum breaks, being only surpassed by O’Sullivan with 15.
 In may 2.012 retired from sport to focus on his business interests, even though he's still a BBC snooker commentator.

 Honours: seven times World Champion, six-time Masters Champion, five times UK Champion, four-time British Open Champion, three times European Open Champion, three-time Welsh Open Champion.

 Hendry started playing snooker in 1981, to the 12 year old, when his father, Gordon, bought her a kid-sized snooker table as a Christmas present.
 Two years later he won the Scottish U-16 Championship.
 He also appeared on the BBC in the Junior version of Pot Black..

 The following year he won the Scottish Amateur Championship and also became the youngest participant in the World Amateur Championship..
 In 1985, after holding the title of Champion of the Scottish Amateur Championship, turned pro.
 With 16 years and three months old he was the youngest professional player.